sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 Open the "Edit Phones" dialog.
 Select the phone for which you want to calibrate and note its ``MaxLevel`` (by default this is set to 100 dB SPL).
-Use the rightmost panel to play a 1-kHz sinusoid at the ``MaxLevel`` (e.g. 100 dB), and note the rms voltage reading from a voltmeter connected to a cable receiving input from the soundcard.
+Use the rightmost panel to play a 1-kHz sinusoid at the ``MaxLevel`` (e.g. 100 dB), and note the RMS voltage reading from a voltmeter connected to a cable receiving input from the soundcard.
-Manufacturers of professional phones usually provide datasheets indicating what is the dB SPL level output by the phone when it is driven by a 1-volt :sub:`rms` sinusoid at 1 kHz.
+Manufacturers of professional phones usually provide datasheets indicating what is the dB SPL level output by the phone when it is driven by a 1-volt :sub:`RMS` sinusoid at 1 kHz.
 You can use this figure to calculate what the dB SPL output is for the 1-kHz sinusoid.
-Suppose that the dB SPL output for a 1-volt :sub:`rms` sinusoid at 1 kHz is :math:`L_r`, and the voltage output for the sinusoid played at ``MaxLevel`` is :math:`V_x`, the dB SPL output for the sinusoid (:math:`L_x`) will be:
+Suppose that the dB SPL output for a 1-volt :sub:`RMS` sinusoid at 1 kHz is :math:`L_r`, and the voltage output for the sinusoid played at ``MaxLevel`` is :math:`V_x`, the dB SPL output for the sinusoid (:math:`L_x`) will be: